sydatascience/textanalytics/README.md

-# textanalytics
+# Text Analytics
-Exploring NLTK with an old Kaggle dataset for predicting salary
+Exploring an old Kaggle dataset for predicting salary.